brilliant-mmcguire/hello-world/index.md

-Where professional makers & doers come together to invest their time, energy, know-how and money to help others build a sustainable, prosperous and fair society.

 ## About Us
 Bring great ideas to life by supporting individuals, charities, social enterprises, businesses and other organisations with practical and financial investment.
+Our professional makers & doers come together to invest their career capital to help others build a sustainable, prosperous and fair society.

 ## For Brilliant Brytes
 Brilliant Bytes are individuals, charities, social enterprises, mission-led businesses and organisations.
 They have brilliant ideas and projects that need support and investment to realise environmental or social impact that’s aligned with the UN’s SDGs.